cbush06/kosher/docs/steps/i_take_a_screenshot.md

 # I take a screenshot

 Take a screenshot of the browser's rendered web page.
-The screenshot will be named with the following pattern `DDMMMYYYY-HHMMSS.MIL.png` (where `MIL` is 3 digit millisecond value).
-Screenshots are saved in the `results` directory of a project.
+The screenshot will be named with the following pattern `DDMMMYYYY-HHMMSS.MIL.png` (where `MIL` is a 3 digit millisecond value).
+Screenshots are saved in the `/results` directory of a project.
 {: .fs-6 .fw-300 }

 ## Pattern